How To Become A Dental Hygienist: Career, Salary, and Education

 National Boards

 Regardless of which state your dental hygiene program is located, to become a dental hygienist, all dental hygiene students must sit for the written National Board Dental Hygiene Examination (or “NBDHE”).
 This multi-hour written, 350-question exam covers all core competencies in patient care, ranging from case management and disease recognition to dental materials and soft tissue therapy.
 Due to its length, the NBDHE is usually broken up into a morning and afternoon session, with a lunch break in between.
-Scores range from 49-99 and a minimum score of 75 is necessary to pass.
+The national dental examinations scores range from 49-99 and a minimum score of 75 is necessary to pass.

 Learn More: Dental Hygiene License: Boards, Exam, and Renewal